Site icon IELTS Deal

 Model answer:

-The pie chart is a depiction of the prime reasons of low productive agricultural lands whereas the table illustrates the effects of these reasons in three regions of the earth during the 1990s.
+The pie chart is a depiction of the prime reasons for low productive agricultural lands whereas the table illustrates the effects of these reasons in three regions of the earth during the 1990s.

-As for the pie chart, excessive animal grazing and cutting down of trees cause 35% and 30% of the worldwide land dilapidation respectively.
-Over-cultivation accounts for 3% more than a quarter of the land degradation while other causes comprises of 7% collectively.
+As for the pie chart, excessive animal grazing and cutting down of trees cause 35% and 30% of worldwide land dilapidation respectively.
+Over-cultivation accounts for 3% more than a quarter of land degradation while other causes comprise 7% collectively.

 The table presents information on how these reasons differently affected three regions in the 1990s.
-Europe had the highest percentage of land clearance that was 23%.
-In the same period the lowest percentage of land degradation was in North America and it reached only 5%.
-The major cause of the problem was deforestation in Europe (9.8%) while in North America and Oceania the reasons were over-cultivation (3.3%) and over-grazing (11.3%) respectively.
+Europe had the highest percentage of land clearance which was 23%.
+In the same period, the lowest percentage of land degradation was in North America and it reached only 5%.
+The major cause of the problem was deforestation in Europe (9.8%) while in North America and Oceania, the reasons were over-cultivation (3.3%) and over-grazing (11.3%) respectively.
 Moreover, deforestation in Europe was higher than in North America and Oceania combined.
-Though in Europe and North America over-cultivation was quite huge, no land was degraded for over-cultivation in Oceania.
+Though in Europe and North America, over-cultivation was quite huge, no land was degraded for over-cultivation in Oceania.

 (201 words)

-Click here for answer to a combined/mixed chart (triple pie chart on UK school spending)
+Click here for the answer to a combined/mixed chart (triple pie chart on UK school spending)